Today I will share with you tips on ways that you can use for how to encourage your goats to drink more water.

 Notice I said FRESH water.

-Remember above I said goats are finicky.
+Remember above, I said goats are finicky.
 This is especially true when it comes to their water.
-Other animals will drink it dirty or not.
-Chickens, ducks, even pigs could really card less if their water is a little muddy.
+Other animals may drink that is dusty or dirty or warm.
+Chickens, ducks, even pigs could really care less if their water is a little muddy.

 Dirty or stagnant water will get ignored rather than drank and our goal is to make sure our animals are drinking all the time.

-How to encourage your goats to drink water every day
+How to encourage your goats to drink more water every day

 Tip #1 Keep it fresh

 Every single day while you are out doing chores, be sure to dump out all the water from the previous day.
-Even if the bucket is full, dump it out and fill it up with fresh water at least once a day.
+Even if the bucket is full, dump it out and fill it up with fresh water.

 Tip #2 Keep it cool in the summer and warm in the winter

-Listen, the last thing we want on a hot summer day is warm water.
+The last thing we ourselves want on a hot summer day is a large glass of warm water.
 By giving your goats a cool fresh bucket you will find them drinking more often.
-The same is true in the winter.
-A nice warm bucket of water will usually get drank as you are pouring it!

 Tip #3 Add a little ACV

 Goats love apple cider vinegar and just by adding a touch to their water you will find that bucket empty more often.
-I suggest adding 1 tablespoon per 1 gallon of water and offering this twice a month.
-Yes, just that little bit will be enough to get the water bucket emptied.
+I suggest adding one tablespoon per gallon of water and offering this to your herd twice a month.

 SLCG Pro Tip: If your goats ignore the ACV/water at first, don’t worry.
 Like I said goats are finicky and it might take them a time or two before they try it and see they love it.
-Offer the water and if they refuse it simply dump it out.
-Try it again in a week or two with a fresh batch of water and ACV.
+Offer the water, and if they refuse it, simply dump it out.
+Try it again with a fresh batch of water and ACV in a week or two.

 Tip #4 Sweeten it up

 Just pour a bit of molasses, we like to use Black Strap Molasses, into a bucket of fresh water and mix it up with your hand.
 If your goat is not used to molasses I would start with a small amount.
 Let your goat lick your fingers to taste and lead them to the water bowl.

-Once your goats become accustomed to the molasses they will usually come running when they see the jar in your hand!
+Once your goats become accustomed to the molasses, they will usually come running when they see the jar in your hand!
 We usually add molasses once a month or as needed to help get the herd drinking.

-The molasses can help in dire situations so it is a nice trick to have in your natural goat care arsenal.
+The molasses can really help in dire situations, so it is a nice trick to have in your natural goat care arsenal.

 Tip #5 Give lots of options

-I like to have one water source per 2 goats.
-So, if I have 6 goats in an area I will have 3 buckets of water.
+I like to have one water source for every two goats.
+So, if I have six goats in an area I will have three buckets of water.